 Fluoride allergy is rare, but can be very dangerous to people who have it which can be of mild to severe cases.
 The reaction takes place with topical and ingested fluoride.
 The immune system of an allergic individual perceives fluoride as potential harm to the body, producing antibodies to ward it off, thus the reactions.
-It is perceived to be found only in dental products, but is also actually on certain foods and drinks.

 What are the Main Symptoms of Fluoride Allergy

 - Epigastric distress, upset stomach